CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

    ![ws name.](media/lb23.png)

-8. Return back to azure portal on your browser and search for host pool and click on it.
+8. Return to the Azure portal on your browser and search for the host pool and click on it.

    ![ws name.](media/w5.png)

-9. Now click on **WVD-HP-01** hostpool to access it.
+9. Now click on **WVD-HP-01** host pool to access it.

    ![ws name.](media/w7.png)